cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesRead"></a>
 # **packagesRead**
-> RpmPackageUpload packagesRead(owner, repo, slug)
+> ModelPackage packagesRead(owner, repo, identifier)

 Get a specific package in a repository.